dcdpr/did-btc1/chapters/CRUD-Operations.md

 ##### Traverse Blockchain History

-This algorithm traverse Bitcoin blocks, starting from the block with the `contemporaryBlockheight`, to find `beaconSignals` emitted by Beacons within the `contemporaryDIDDocument`.
+This algorithm traverses Bitcoin blocks, starting from the block with the `contemporaryBlockheight`, to find `beaconSignals` emitted by Beacons within the `contemporaryDIDDocument`.
 Each `beaconSignal` is processed to retrieve a didUpdatePayload to the DID document.
 Each update is applied to the document and